roozbehghazavi/course_template/syllabus.md

 tools such as NS-2 or Qualnet.
 -------------------------------------------------------------------------------------------
 # Grading:

-Grading  will  be  based  on  the  weighted  average  of  scores  on  assignments,  simulation  projects, quizzes, and exams with the distribution as follows.
+1.Grading  will  be  based  on  the  weighted  average  of  scores  on  assignments,  simulation  projects, quizzes, and exams with the distribution as follows.

-Assignments: there will be five assignments.
+2.Assignments: there will be five assignments.
 These will together count for 25% of the grade.

-Projects:  There  will  also  be  3  simulation  projects.
+3.Projects:  There  will  also  be  3  simulation  projects.
 These  will  together  count  for  15%  of  the grade.
 These projects are to be worked on and submitted by pairs of students working together.

-Midterm Exam: this exam will count for 30% of the grade.
+4.Midterm Exam: this exam will count for 30% of the grade.

-Final Exam: this exam will count for 30% of the grade.
+5.Final Exam: this exam will count for 30% of the grade.
 Grades will be based on absolute scores, not the relative distribution of scores (i.e., there will be no “curve”).
 A raw score of 90 or above is guaranteed an A. A raw score of 80 or above is guaranteed at least a B. A raw score of 70 or above is guaranteed at least a
 C.